Primary Progressive Aphasia

 Evaluation

-The evaluation of a patient with progressive aphasia symptoms requires obtaining a detailed history and specific testing of the patient's speech and language.
-A more simplified 2-step process has been developed for standardization and eases clinical diagnosis.[3]
-The first step requires the patient to meet PPA requirements designed by Mesulam, involving a set of inclusion criteria that must all be answered positively and another set of exclusion criteria that must all be answered negatively.[30]
-This is followed by a group of diagnostic features developed by Gorno-Tempini that help differentiate the different types of PPA.[3]
+Evaluating a patient with PPA symptoms involves obtaining a detailed history and specific speech and language testing.
+A simplified 2-step process has been developed for standardization and ease of clinical diagnosis.
+The first step requires the patient to meet PPA requirements designed by Mesulam, which include a set of inclusion and exclusion criteria.
+Afterward, the diagnostic features crafted by Gorno-Tempini aid in distinguishing between the various types of PPA.[34]

-Imaging can also be helpful, as fludeoxyglucose positron emission tomography is often used in conjunction with brain magnetic resonance imaging to evaluate primary progressive aphasias.
-The dominant inferior frontal area (Broca's area) and the insular cortex are most affected in the nfvPPA; however, temporal and parietal hypometabolism is usually not seen.[7]
+Imaging may also be helpful.
+Fludeoxyglucose positron emission tomography (FDG-PET) is often used with brain MRI to evaluate primary progressive aphasias.
+The Broca area and insular cortex are most affected in the nfvPPA, though temporal and parietal hypometabolism are usually absent.

 Neuroimaging Findings

-Lopogenic variant PPA: Anatomical damage in lvPPA is typically located in the posterior superior temporal and middle temporal gyri and the inferior parietal lobule.[38]
-This pattern of atrophy is consistent with the classical anatomical model of the phonological loop.[28]
-This neurodegenerative pattern is very similar to the one observed in early-onset AD.[39]
+Anatomical damage in lvPPA is typically located in the posterior superior temporal and middle temporal gyri and the inferior parietal lobule.[42]
+This atrophy pattern is consistent with the classical anatomical model of the phonological loop.
+The condition's neurodegenerative pattern is highly similar to the one observed in early-onset Alzheimer disease.[43]
+Brain MRI has a low sensitivity at 57% but good specificity at 95%.
+FDG-PET is more sensitive at 92% and specific at 94%.

 Treatment / Management

-There are no medications that have been proven beneficial for primary progressive aphasias.
-Proper treatment and management of PPA begin with a detailed history and analysis of the patient’s speech and language components.
-Referral to a speech and language pathologist is essential for properly diagnosing language disorders to plan the appropriate treatment regimen and strategy.
-Speech and language therapy is the most effective treatment of primary progressive aphasias, especially for symptoms of apraxia of speech.[7]
+No medication has proven beneficial for PPA.
+Proper management of this condition begins with a detailed history and analysis of the patient’s speech and language components.
+Contrary to previous beliefs, speech and language therapy may be considerably beneficial.
+Referral to a speech and language pathologist is essential for properly diagnosing language disorders and planning the appropriate treatment strategy.
+Speech and language therapy is the most effective PPA intervention, especially for AOS symptoms.[44]

 Differential Diagnosis

 • Ischemic aphasia: An ischemic process will have symptoms of aphasia occurring more acutely.
-In nfvPPA, a gradually progressive process develops over the years.
+PPA has a slower course that can take years.

 Prognosis